 National Quality Framework for Early Childhood Education and Care

 All OSHC services must be approved to operate under the requirements of the Australian Government’s National Quality Framework (NQF) for Early Childhood Education and Care.

 An approved OSHC service is regularly assessed against the National Quality Standard.
 The Standard sets a national benchmark for the quality of education and care services and provides educators and families with a better understanding of what a quality service is.
 The National Quality Standard has 7 quality areas.

 OSHC services use the My Time, Our Place Framework for School Age Care, to guide the development of a program and environment that is responsive to each child’s needs, interests, and choices and contributes fully to their ongoing development.

 Children with a range of additional needs and disabilities participate successfully in OSHC and vacation care programs.
 In some cases the child’s needs cannot be met with the standard educator:child ratio and an additional educator is required.

-Children with additional needs may be eligible for Australian Government Inclusion Support Subsidy (ISS).
-To find out more about ISS visit the Inclusion Support Portal or contact the Australian Government Inclusion Support agency:
+Children with additional needs may be eligible for Australian Government Inclusion Support Programme (ISP).
+To find out more about ISP visit the Inclusion Support Portal or contact the Australian Government Inclusion Support agency:

 - Gowrie SA: 1800 129 606 or saisp [at] gowriesa.org.au